anling5chen22/achen.github.io/index.md

 •Zip codes:

-    o 10003, 10009
+⋅⋅⋅10003, 10009⋅⋅⋅

 • Population:

-    o 112,607 (2018)
+⋅⋅⋅112,607 (2018)⋅⋅⋅

 • Defined as area north of Houston Street but south of 14th Street

-    o Bound between FDR Drive in the east and Bowery Street and 4th Ave in the west
+⋅⋅⋅Bound between FDR Drive in the east and Bowery Street and 4th Ave in the west⋅⋅⋅

 • Contains three subsections:

-    o Alphabet City, Little Ukraine, and Bowery
+⋅⋅⋅Alphabet City, Little Ukraine, and Bowery⋅⋅⋅

 • Historically a landing spot for immigrants

-    o Now associated with comparatively affordable restaurants, homes, NYU, other colleges, and boutiques. o Considered a melting pot region of NYC
+⋅⋅⋅Now associated with comparatively affordable restaurants, homes, NYU, other colleges, and boutiques.⋅⋅⋅ ⋅⋅⋅Considered a melting pot region of NYC⋅⋅⋅

 #### 3. What makes a neighborhood desirable?
 What makes East Village desirable?